Eagle Creek team members recommend the best types of luggage for every travel style—so you can choose the perfect bag for your next getaway!

 To help you get an idea of which kind of luggage will work for your trip—and your travel style—we interviewed several members of their in-house team.
 Many of these “packing gurus” are expert travelers themselves and their experience can help you be better prepared for your next journey.

 Travel Type: The Budget Backpacker

 Description: Stays in hostels, takes overnight trains and carries everything they own on their back

-Eric, Key Accounts Sales: “I like the Adero because it’s designed with more technical features, and it has a very comfortable suspension.
-I would also carry a packable daypack with me and use it as my “everyday” bag if I’m in a place where I can safely lock up my pack.
+Eric, Key Accounts Sales: “I like the Rincon 65L because it’s designed with more technical features, and it has a very comfortable suspension.
+I also like using the removable daypack as my “everyday” bag if I’m in a place where I can safely lock up my pack.
 Otherwise, the pack is on my back the whole time.
 The zip-away suspension allows the user to hide away the straps and hip belt when in storage, reducing the risk of damage.”

 Travel Type: The Lightweight Business Traveler